HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

 We see that just under 5% of the websites already use this standard—although it is still a very young standard.

-And the following figure shows that the policy is the most used property of utilized `security.txt` files:
+We hope to see this number increase in future, since having a `security.txt` shows that the website administrators care about security and are willing to work with white hat hackers to improve security of their website.

 {{ figure_markup(
   image="security-usage-of-properties-in-well-known-security.png",